BENTLEIGH CLINIC TEMPORARILY CLOSED

 MSLT or Multiple Sleep Latency Test

-This is a daytime sleep study favored for diagnosing hypersomnolence and narcolepsy.
+This is a daytime sleep study favoured for diagnosing hypersomnolence and narcolepsy.
 An MSLY is usually done following an overnight PSG.
 The diagnostics entail from 4 to 5 periods of napping at intervals of 2 hours during the day.
-This test measures and records eye movements and brain waves in order to diagnose sleep stages and sleep times.
+This test measures and records eye movements and brain waves to diagnose sleep stages and sleep times.

 Electroencephalograms or EEG

-This test will determine and measure convulsions, seizures and other abnormal movements during sleep.
-The test is recorded and analyzing the results by a qualified physician is done after the EEG.
+This test will determine and measure convulsions, seizures, and other abnormal movements during sleep.
+The test is recorded and analysis of the results by a qualified physician is done after the EEG.

 MWT or Maintenance of Wakefulness Test